 Despite the misuse of technology, tourism and travel are highly dependent on technology and its use has made life a whole lot easier.
 There is no doubt that the cell phone has become a major part of our lives.
 And although technology etiquette may lag behind technology machinery the inconvenience of someone speaking too loud on a cell phone is more than outweighed by the safety, security and convenience that cell phones bring to most of us.

 Technology then has become a mixed bag for the tourism industry.
-It creates a great deal of conveniences while at the same time has been used as a way to increase revenues and to lessen customer service.
+It creates plenty of conveniences while at the same time has been used as a way to increase revenues and to lessen customer service.
 The world of technology has made air travel safe and abundant but has also brought about the need to go through long security lines and daily hassles.

 Certainly, some parts of the industry have begun to use technology prudently.
 When used ethically, technology can be a great help in increasing our communication and security.
 If on the other hand technology is used for selfish or destructive purposes than it can become a nemesis within the travel and tourism industry.
 Hamlet's question "to be or not to be" has never seemed more poignant in its relationship to travel and tourism.

 To help you decide how much or how little technology is right for your tourism business, Tourism Tidbits offers the following suggestions:

 Remember that tourism is about people "interfacing" with other people